Strategic Hiring under Algorithmic Monoculture: Model

 Then, given firm $i$'s action, $f_i$, and the actions of all other firms, $f_{-i}$, the utility for firm $i$ is

 We define the social welfare to be the sum of the utilities for all firms:

-This term also represents the social welfare on the applicant's side---since the firm's utility is equal mass of successful hires, $\SW(f_1, \dots, f_N)$ equals the mass of applicants who get a job.
+This term also represents the social welfare on the applicant's side---since the firm's utility is its mass of successful hires, $\SW(f_1, \dots, f_N)$ equals the mass of applicants who get a job.

 \paragraph{Solution concepts.} For a problem instance $\cI$, we consider three different solution concepts that vary in how the strategy profiles $(f_i)_{i=1}^N$ are chosen.